gaboalts/BsideSillyProjeto/art/readme.txt

                  /          _/           /

 HEY
-Thanks for downloadin Friday Night FUNKIN'
+Thanks for downloadin Friday Night FUNKIN': B-Sides

-If you downloaded this from any other place than ninja-muffin24.itch.io/FUNKIN You might be in DANGER!!!
+If you downloaded this from anywhere else exept github.com/Lucky-56/FNF-KE-B-Side-remixes then you might me in DANGER !

-The Itch.io release is the only official source for the desktop (PC, Mac, Linux) versions of the game!
-As of right now, the game is FREE!
-If you paid for it, you got SCAMMED!

 Now that that's out of the way....
 THANKS FOR DOWNLOADIN.